 If you’re working on a branch and finish your work, it’s recommended that you delete the Git branch.
 This keeps the main codebase clean and organized.

 Why Delete Git Branch?

 Have you ever thought about why or when you should delete a branch in Git?
 It’s quite natural to get these questions in mind.
-Additionally, it would be helpful to know the logic behind deleting branches before actually proceeding with the process.
+Additionally, knowing the logic behind deleting branches before proceeding with the process would be helpful.

 If you’re worried about keeping track of the history and being able to go back to features developed long ago, don’t worry.
-You can use “tags” in Git which will allow you to label a commit and easily access it later on if you need to.
+You can use “tags” in Git, which will allow you to label a commit and easily access it later if needed.
 We have a whole chapter dedicated to tags that goes into more detail.

 What Happens If I Delete Git Branch?

-When we are deleting a branch in GIt, you don’t delete the commits themselves. which means the commits are still there and if we want to recover then we will be able to recover them.
+When we are deleting a branch in GIt, you don’t delete the commits themselves.
+This means the commits are still there, and if we want to recover, then we will be able to recover them.

 When we are deleting a branch, it depends on whether the branch is merged or not.
 There are two possible scenarios, which is:

 - Delete Git Branch With Unmerged Changes